eSTAR Pilot program by Health Canada & US FDA

 De Novo request decision

-The FDA will make a final decision on whether to grant or deny the De Novo request after reviewing it.
-In some cases, the FDA will consider withdrawing the De Novo request.
 If the FDA decides to withdraw a De Novo request, the requester is notified with the De Novo request number and the date the FDA decided to withdraw the De Novo request.
 These orders aren’t available on the FDA’s website.

 De Novo Submission Fee Requirements